 Can a commercial real estate purchase agreement be voided/terminated?

 Earlier on in this guide, we mentioned that a commercial real estate purchase agreement is a legally binding document.
 However, does that mean that the agreement cannot be terminated?
 The answer to this is no. Under most state laws, a commercial real estate purchase agreement can be terminated if the seller does not make full disclosure on the state of the property being sold.
 This includes such things as the material used, any prevailing defects, etc.

-Buying commercial real estate can be a pain point to many investors and business.
-The long drawn negotiations, the terms and condition among many other issues and legal documents to sign.
-In this chapter, I want to share quick tips that can help make the process smother.
+Buying commercial real estate can be a pain point for many investors and businesses.
+The long-drawn negotiations, the terms and conditions, among many other issues and legal documents to sign.
+In this chapter, I want to share quick tips that can help make the process smoother.

 - Always make sure the property is well described

 - Due diligence is your friend in such deals.
 You’ll always unearth an issue that wasn’t disclosed

 - Pay extra attention to any transfer taxes, both local and state